keycloak/kc-sig-fapi/README.md

 \*6 : Since keycloak 26.1.0, the FAPI2 with DPoP conformance tests are also passed (FAPI2SP MTLS + DPOP, FAPI2SP private key + DPOP).

 \*7 : [ISSUE-39037](https://github.com/keycloak/keycloak/issues/39037)

+\*8 : It seems that the conformance suite from v5.1.33 only accepts the "AU-CDR Adv.
+OP w/ Private Key, PAR, JARM" conformance profile while the current Conformance Test Execution Platform can run the "AU-CDR Adv.
+OP w/ Private Key" and "AU-CDR Adv.
+OP w/ Private Key, PAR" conformance profile tests.
+For a while, we use v5.1.32 to run the "AU-CDR Adv.
+OP w/ Private Key" and "AU-CDR Adv.
+OP w/ Private Key, PAR" conformance profile test.

 ## Other Contributions